nikitavoloboev/data/docs/ideas/ideas.md

 I share all ideas of things I want to build or building now [in Height](../focusing/goals.md).
 And I share ideas I published [here](https://nikiv.dev/projects).

-I am focusing my time on building [Learn Anything](learn-anything.md) as it will also be the main place I track and share all kinds of ideas with everyone.
-Height is nice but sadly can't share contents of it publicly.
+I am focusing my time on building [Learn Anything](learn-anything.md) & [KusKus](kuskus.md).
+KusKus will hold all public ideas I will have once it's built.

 I try to give my full attention to any ideas I am working on.
 As well as [trying many things](https://twitter.com/levelsio/status/1457315274466594817).
 Everything I try build benefits me in some way.